kylehovey/blog/turing_basins.md

 <img src="/blog/images/turing_basins/animations/Game_of_Life.gif" alt="Game of Life Animation" width="500"/>

 Notice how slowly the asymptotic steady-state complexity is approached with each trial of the Game of Life.
 Sure, Game of Life eats complexity much like Anneal, but it does it in a way that supports _hundreds_ of generations before the system effectively reaches the asymptotic floor of complexity in the system.
+Even still, Anneal seemed to consume complexity at a somewhat slow rate.
+I have not yet found a glider structure in Anneal, but I wonder if computation is possible on the boundaries of the blob-like structures in that world.

-There is a name for this concept: [The Edge of Chaos](https://en.wikipedia.org/wiki/Edge_of_chaos){:target="_blank"}: the space between order and disorder.
+There is a name for this concept of transition in complexity: [The Edge of Chaos](https://en.wikipedia.org/wiki/Edge_of_chaos){:target="_blank"}: the space between order and disorder.
 This concept shows up in many places, most importantly (here at least) as it pertains to [Self-Organized Criticality](https://en.wikipedia.org/wiki/Self-organized_criticality){:target="_blank"}, a phenomenon where complexity evolves as an emergent phenomenon of a system.
 Self-Organized Criticality typically occurs at the phase transition between two states of a system, and can be used to explain an alarming amount of physical and abstract phenomena.

 Game of Life seems to allow many generations to exist in the phase-transition between high-complexity and low-complexity board states, which could indicate that it can sustain Self-Organized Criticality.
 This isn't actually surprising.
 This was one of the traits the original inventors of Cellular Automata discovered in many of the systems they researched.
 To date though, I have not seen such an analysis on the procession of complexity and how it facilitates Self-Organized Criticality along the Edge of Chaos.
 I posit that systems capable of computation, or at least useful persistent structures like gliders that serve as building blocks for a Turing Machine will exist in systems that show a similar slow-burn on the available complexity in the system.